 This is not the mental state you want to be in when walking into the ring.
 Since MMA is as much about thinking as it is about physical performance, ephedrine forces the athlete to make decisions in the ring that would not necessarily be made otherwise.
 This leads to poor decision-making, which can lead the athlete to a quick defeat.

 Can’t Stop Cuts

 If you are using ephedrine and you happen to get cut during the fight, good luck trying to stop the bleeding.
 Since it increases heart rate and blood pressure, usual methods to reduce bleeding, or the use of coagulants to close a cut, will be ineffective.
 Congratulations, you have been stopped early.

-If you need ephedrine to get yourself “revved-up” before a mixed martial art competition, you are in the wrong sport.
-If you are using ephedrine to increase your endurance, you obviously haven’t trained adequately.
+If you need ephedrine to get yourself “revved up” before a mixed martial art competition, you are in the wrong sport.
+If you are using ephedrine to increase your endurance, you haven’t trained adequately.
 If you are using ephedrine to help lose weight, consult a nutritionist.

-Today, there is no reason to use ephedrine in mixed martial arts competition as it can lead to over-heating, dehydration, anxiety, muscle fatigue, poor decision-making and early stoppages.
+Today, there is no reason to use ephedrine in mixed martial arts competitions as it can lead to overheating, dehydration, anxiety, muscle fatigue, poor decision-making, and early stoppages.
 Not only is it dangerous, but you can guarantee it is hurting your performance.
 Professional mixed martial artists no longer use ephedrine, why are you?